 Early dogs were also likely good alarm systems, warning early man if hostile strangers were approaching their camps.
 The wolves were likely just as happy with this new partnership.
 Now, they were more likely to be guaranteed an easy meal and a safe home base.
 So, this was likely a symbiotic and mutually beneficial living arrangement.

 The merger between man and wolf would have happened in more regions than one.
 And, it’s likely that man would have begun to put external pressure on their wolf companions.
-Man did this in two ways.
+Humans did this in two ways.
 First, by keeping the wolves who exhibited the traits that they liked, such as alarm barking or flushing prey.
 And second, culling the wolves who exhibited unwanted behaviors such as aggression or lack of trainability.

 Now, the physical and behavioral traits that man began to select for would have varied with each population.
 The climate they lived in and the type of hunting they preferred would have also altered preferences.
 With this, the wolf became domesticated.
 And, in all likelihood, eventually became the dog that we know / today.

 While the behavior of those early wolves changed, man couldn’t change which behaviors the dogs came programmed with.
 We had to work with the behaviors that were already innate to the wolf.
 Examples of this are: wolves can chase and they could bark,herd, and carry things in their mouths.
-But, man didn’t teach the wolf to do these things.
+But, the man didn’t teach the wolf to do these things.
 These behaviors were already innately programmed into the wolf.

 However, man could select to make those traits stronger or weaker.
-An example would be allowing the dogs that were best at carrying tobreed, and cull the dogs that weren’t good at carrying and strengthen that trait.
+An example would be allowing the dogs that were best at carrying tobreed and cull the dogs that weren’t good at carrying and strengthen that trait.
 But, what man couldn’t do, was teach the wolves to do something outside of their innate programming like building houses, for example.
 This is because wolves do not carry the genetics for it.
 To summarize, man could strengthen andweaken certain behaviors.
 But, the dogs were still wolves.
 Albeit, with carefully selected behavior traits.

-Man was also able to selectively breed their dogs for appearance.
+The man was also able to selectively breed their dogs for appearance.
 They could breed only for thick double coats.
-Or, they could select for a particular size of dog or a particular color.
+Or, they could select for a particular size of a dog or a particular color.
 But, they could only work with the colors and the recessive genesthat the early dogs were already genetically programmed for (i.e. pink or green dogs were not possible because those colors were not already genetically there).

 Now, changes in behavior and outward appearance influenced by man can happen in a very short period of time.
 An example of this is a Russian study on foxes titled,“Early Canid Domestication”.
 Also known as the Farm- Fox Experiment.
 This study involved researchers who selectively bred foxes for “tameness” over a 40 year period.
 The researchers in this study simply selected the friendliest foxes and bred them to other friendly foxes.
 As such, each generation became more friendly.